NovAccess Global Inc.: NovAccess Global Announces Filing of Orphan Drug Application for TLR-AD1

 Accelerating on the Path Toward Immunotherapy for Glioblastoma (Brain Cancer)

-"We are very excited to announce the filing of an Orphan Drug application for TLR-AD1 as it may lead to the granting of special status and enable the acceleration of the development of our therapies to treat multiple forms of glioblastomas," said Dr. Dwain Irvin, Chief Executive Officer of NovAccess Global.
+"We are very excited to announce the filing of an Orphan Drug application for TLR-AD1.
+If we obtain FDA approval it would grant us special status and enable the acceleration of the development of our therapies to treat glioblastoma patients," Dr. Christopher Wheeler, President of StemVax Therapeutics.
 "The ODD process supports the development and evaluation of new treatments for rare diseases which is a key priority for both the FDA and for NovAccess Global.
 Receiving this important designation would represent a milestone in the development of TLR-AD1 and would highlight the need for potential new treatment options for patients with aggressive brain cancers which today have no immunotherapy treatment leaving only the option of highly invasive and complicated surgery."

 The FDA's Office of Orphan Products Development grants orphan designation status to investigational drugs and therapies addressing rare medical diseases or conditions that affect fewer than 200,000 people in the United States.
 Orphan drug designation provides benefits to drug developers which may include assistance in the drug development process, financial incentives to support clinical development, tax credits for clinical costs, exemptions from certain FDA fees and the potential for seven years of post-approval marketing exclusivity.